Observations in TNG: "Data's Day"

 VOY: "Threshold"

 A brief shot showing the USS Enterprise-D flying away from the camera.
 A CG model of the ship was clearly used in the remastered version of the episode as the original film element could not be located.
+A different CG reconstruction of the same shot appears in TNG-R: "Final Mission".

 The USS Enterprise-D flies towards the camera, dropping out of warp towards the end of the sequence.